 These lawsuits argue that the manufacturers failed to provide sufficient warning about the potential risks associated with their products.

-Settlement negotiations are currently underway in these cases, and valid claims from prior mass tort cases could result in settlements ranging from $200,000 to $600,000.
+Settlement negotiations are currently underway in these cases, and valid claims from prior mass tort cases similar to the AFFF lawsuit indicate that settlements could potentially range between $20,000 and $1,000,000 (or more).

 By filing a firefighting foam lawsuit, firefighters can pursue legal recourse and potentially secure compensation for their health issues resulting from foam exposure.